 Melody Nolan of Treasure Lives understands most people want to be heard and understood.
 They want to get past feelings of hopelessness as well.
 Melody lost her brother to suicide and has dedicated her life to helping others with suicidal thoughts.

-Remember, your boyfriend feels lost and while you’re doing the best you can call for professional assistance so you may better help him until he decides to get help on his own.
+Remember, your boyfriend feels lost and while you’re doing the best you can call for professional assistance so you may better know how to deal with suicidal thoughts until he decides to get help on his own.
 Reassure your suicidal boyfriend that you care and nurture the connection rather than attempt further talk about committing suicide.

 Just so you know, I used to suffer from major depression.
 I stopped eating pork in ’09.
 I no longer have those feelings of depression.
 Changing a person’s diet may have an impact on how they feel.
 This is just an observation but based on facts.
 Food makes us feel a certain way and pork, my friend, is nobody’s friend – I don’t care how good them pork chops taste.